Where to send your application

 You can make a direct application to the University of Sydney by using our online application system.

 - To apply online, select your degree using Find a Course, then click on APPLY NOW.

-When you apply, you will need to attach or upload all the necessary documents, including original or certified copies of academic transcripts, English language test results and any other supporting documents.
+When you apply, you will need to upload all the necessary documents, including original or certified copies of academic transcripts, English language test results and any other supporting documents.